aws-amplify/docs/docs/lib/getting-started/fragments/android/integrate.md

   com.example.todo I/Tutorial: Saved item: Build application
   ```

-1. Edit your code to change the item to save an additional item.
+1. Replace the item with a new Todo to save an additional item.
 Let's change the name and description, and add a priority:

   <amplify-block-switcher>
   <amplify-block name="Java">